-The projection of findings is only carried out for the purposes of determining the AQR-adjusted CET1% for use in the stress test.
-Banks are not expected to explicitly incorporate the projection of findings in their accounts following the exercise.
-Any capital requirements arising as a result of the projection of findings would be expected to be reflected in Pillar 2 capital requirements following the CA.
+The projection of findings is only carried out for the purposes of determining the AQR-adjusted CET1%.
+Banks are not expected to explicitly incorporate the projection of findings into their accounts following the exercise.
+Any capital requirements arising as a result of the projection of findings would be expected to be reflected in Pillar 2 capital requirements following the AQR.